aachal28/aachal28/README.md

-# Hi 👋, I'm [Aachal](https://aachalpardeshi.tech), a Developer, Designer, and Content Creator.
+# Hi 👋, I'm [Aachal], a Developer, Designer, and Content Creator.
 <br>

 **Connect with Me:**